antarctica/lantern/docs/workflow-adding-records.md

 # SCAR Antarctic Digital Database (ADD) Metadata Toolbox - Adding new records

-Follow this workflow to create and publish new records.
+Follow this workflow to create and publish new records (items and/or collections).

 **Note:** You will need *author* rights to import new metadata records and *editor* rights to publish them for others to see.